-From the season’s top tables and Michelin-star spots to the old classics we keep going back to, Northrop & Johnson recommends the restaurants to book while attending the Cannes Yachting Festival.
+From the season’s top tables and Michelin-star spots to the old classics we keep coming back to year after year, Northrop & Johnson recommends these restaurants to book while attending the Cannes Yachting Festival.

 It’s not all French baguettes and steak frites in Cannes – the gamut of gastronomic restaurants in this glamorous French town will leave you spoiled for choice.
-From traditional bistros to fine dining, these are the best restaurants to discover in and around Cannes right now.
+From traditional bistros to fine dining, these are the best restaurants to discover in and around Cannes for Summer 2023.

 One of the most atmospheric places to have lunch during the show, BFire at La Plage Majestic Barrière, is affiliated with the eponymous five-star hotel.
 The scene-stealing location is at the heart of the action, with the largest jetty on the Croisette.
 Wood-fired dishes combined a fusion of Italian and Argentinian flavors to create an à la carte menu that is varied and unique.
 At the same time, the seafood buffet has become a firm favorite with the yachting crowd.

 Open everyday, 12pm-4pm

 La Petite Maison, like its sister restaurant in Nice, also located in the charming Suquet, overlooks Cap d’Antibes and the Lérins Islands.
 Chef Yiannis Kioroglou offers a unique and inventive menu, combining classic dishes with modern ingredients.
 Among the must-try dishes are salmon tartare with seaweed, cod with artichokes and the famous chicken with crayfish.
 The desserts are not to be outdone, with gourmet delights such as lemon meringue pie, chocolate fondant and many more high-quality dishes.